Love Cosmetics: Advertising

 Peter Godfrey, president of Menley & James, announced in May 1976 that he was seeking a smaller advertising firm to replace Wells, Rich, Green.
-The parting was amincable but necessary due to the growth of Wells Lawrence's firm.
+The parting was amicable but necessary due to the growth of Wells Lawrence's firm.
 Godfrey felt it had become too large for it to give Love Cosmetics' account the attention it required.
 Wells, Rich, Green began to represent Max Factor of Los Angeles, California in April 1977.
 Altman, Stoller, Weiss represented Love Cosmetics for two years before M&J switched to the Jan Zwiren Agency of Chicago, Illinois.
 Zwiren was formerly vice president of the consumer products division of Helene Curtis Industries.
 Prior to this she worked with M&J in promoting Love Cosmetics.
 In BC Canada, Peter Rose was "the Man from Love!" producing by far the largest sales per account in North America.
 The SFM Media Service Corporation continued to coordinate media planning and buying for the Love Cosmetics line.